kirkone/vsts-dnx-tasks/README.md

 The Name of the Azure Website have to be in "**Web App Name**".
 Specify the slots you want to swap in the "**From**" and "**To**" fields.

+### DNX Tasks Clear NuGet Cache

+For some reasons it can be necessary to clean up the NuGet cache folder.
+This task will try to detect the location of the folder by it self.
+The Folder can be overwritten by using the "**NuGet Cache Path**" field.

+> #### Caution:
+> Use this only when you exactly know what you are doing!
+> This will clear the package cache and if there are any other build processes running at the same time at the same mashine **very bad things** will happen!

+### DNX Tasks Generate Change Log

+To get a Change Log file with all commits for the actual build use this task.
+The "**Output File**" field specifies the name and the location where the file will be written.
+To get a Markdown file check the "**Create MarkDown File**" field.
+When "**Links to Commits**" is checked the Markdown file includes links to every commit mentioned in the change log.
+To get the new content appended to an existing file check "**Append To .md File**".
+Use "**Create JSON File**" to get the information about the commits as a .json file.
+The .json file will use the same value from the "**Output File**" field apart from the file ending .json

+> This task only writes a file.
+You have to take care of it by your self.
+For example add it to your build output.

 ### Questions, Recommendations, Issues?

 Please have a look here: [GitHub Issues](https://github.com/kirkone/vsts-dnx-tasks/issues)

 ### Release Notes

+#### Version 0.1.7

+- Added Task to generate a Change Log file.

+#### Version 0.1.6

+- Added Task to clear the Nuget package cache on the Build Server.

 #### Version 0.1.5